 <?php

-$xml->encoding = 'UTF-8'; // We set the object's encoding to UTF-8
+$xml->encoding = 'UTF-8'; // Set the document encoding to UTF-8.

-$books = $xml->createElement('books'); // We create a root element called books
+$books = $xml->createElement('books'); // Create the root books element.

-$book = $xml->createElement('book'); // We create the book element
+$book = $xml->createElement('book'); // Create the book element.

-$book_title = $xml->createElement('title'); // We create the title element
+$book_title = $xml->createElement('title'); // Create the title element.

 $book_author = $xml->createElement('author'); // ***